-These operators account for the losses to the environment of the intracavity probe photons and of the $l$-th atom in the probe excited state $\ket{e_\mathrm{p}}$ through spontaneous emission, respectively.
+These operators account for the losses to the environment of the intracavity probe photons and of the $l$th atom in the probe excited state $\ket{e_\mathrm{p}}$ through spontaneous emission, respectively.
 We further introduce the decay rate of the cavity probe photons $\kappa_\mathrm{p}$ and the decay rate of the probe excited state $\gamma_{e_\mathrm{p}}$.
-By considering independent Lindblad operators for each atom we implicitly assume that they are coupled to independent reservoirs and hence that emitted photons cannot be absorbed by a different atom.
-The Heisenberg equation of motion is used to describe the evolution of system operators through where $\hat{o}$ can be any system operator, and $\hat{L}_j$ refers to the system's Lindblad operators.
+By considering independent Lindblad operators for each atom, we implicitly assume that they are coupled to independent reservoirs.
+This implies that emitted photons cannot be absorbed by a different atom, which holds true for a low-density atomic ensemble within a cavity, where the optical depth of the ensemble is small, thereby reducing the probability of photon reabsorption by neighboring atoms.
+The Heisenberg EOM is used to describe the evolution of system operators through where $\hat{o}$ can be any system operator, and $\hat{L}_j$ refers to the system's Lindblad operators.
 We note that for simplicity we have omitted the Langevin noise operators associated with the decays.
-This is due to the fact that we consider decay of optical excitation where the reservoir is typically in vacuum.
-Any such noise operators will always have expectation values corresponding to vacuum noise.
-Since vacuum noise will never give rise to any excitations of the system, they can be neglected in the following.
-The resulting equations of motion for the operators associated with the probe branch are found to be
+This is due to the fact that we consider the decay of optical excitation where the reservoir is typically in the vacuum state.
+The corresponding noise operators therefore will always have expectation values corresponding to vacuum noise.
+Since vacuum noise will never give rise to any excitations of the system, so the latter can be neglected in the following.
+The resulting EOMs for the operators associated with the probe branch are found to be

-Eq. \eqref{eq:a_cp} describes the probe cavity photon's dynamics, accounting for losses to the environment and the input probe field.
-Eq. \eqref{eq:sigma_ge_cp} captures the evolution of the probe excited state $\ket{e_\mathrm{p}}$ of the $l$-th atom and the interaction with the cavity field and the excitation to the Rydberg state.
-Eq. \eqref{eq:sigma_gr_cp} tracks the evolution of the $l$-th atom's Rydberg excitation of the probe branch, which interacts with the Rydberg excitations of the control branch $\ket{r_\mathrm{c}}$ of other atoms through van der Waals interactions.
+Equation \eqref{eq:a_cp} describes the probe cavity photon's dynamics, accounting for losses to the environment and the input probe field.
+Equation \eqref{eq:sigma_ge_cp} captures the evolution of the probe excited state $\ket{e_\mathrm{p}}$ of the $l$th atom and the interaction with the cavity field and the excitation to the Rydberg state.
+Equation \eqref{eq:sigma_gr_cp} tracks the evolution of the $l$th atom's Rydberg excitation of the probe branch, which interacts with the Rydberg excitations of the control branch $\ket{r_\mathrm{c}}$ of other atoms through van der Waals interactions.
 We have approximated that the number of atoms is sufficiently large, such that we are operating below the saturation point so that the operators $\hat{\sigma}_{mm}$, where $m\in\{g,e_{\mathrm{p}},r_{\mathrm{p}}\}$, can be neglected.